zjunlp/EasyInstruct/README.md

 ```

 ### llamaEngine
 > `llamaEngine` is the class for local Llama models.
-It's an alternative to the openAI engine which supports local deployment.It support both hf mode and llama.cpp mode.
+It's an alternative to the openAI engine which supports local deployment.

 **Example**
 ```python